openrails/openrails/Docs/Contributing.md

 # Contributing to Open Rails

-This document will introduce you to a number of ways you can contribute to Open Rails, and how we expect the process to go - both from your side and our side.
+This document will introduce you to a number of ways you can contribute to Open Rails and how we expect the process to go - from your side and our side.

 ## Discussion